david4599/PricehaxBT/README.md

 ## Build
 - Create the dongle on breadboard following the schematic (or order the pcb and solder the components)
-- Using AT commands, change the name of the HC-05/HC-06 module to "PRICEHAX TX V3" and its baud rate to 57600bps (115200bps and more will not work because of the SoftwareSerial library usage that produces errors at those rates)
+- Using the AT commands, change the name of the HC-05/HC-06 module to "PRICEHAX TX V3" and its baudrate to 57600bps (115200bps and more will not work because of the SoftwareSerial library usage that produces errors at those rates)
 - Program the arduino nano with the included sketch
 - Download and install the [Android app](https://github.com/david4599/PricehaxBT/releases/latest), pair the dongle and enjoy ;-)